 YouTube Clip.
 There’s something especially tender about old erotic.
 An image of a couple in coitus in the early 20th century has an amusing burlesque element — but it becomes disquieting when we consider that they are long dead.
 Because sex is the ultimate activity of the moment, perhaps old pornography is inviting us not to care about our own mortality.
 Not convinced?
 Watch this clip by The School of Life.

 Film.
-The award season has been generous with two films in particular: La La Land and Moonlight.
-(Both deserving of critical acclaim.)
-One foreign film, however, might have gone under your radar.
 Shot on location in India and Tasmania, Lion tells the story of a lost five-year-old Indian boy who is eventually adopted by an Australian couple.
 A few decades later, using Google Earth and piecemeal memories, he sets out to find his first family.
 The film taps into a universal human desire: understanding where we come from.

 Album.
-Chris Staples is a new discovery.
-The Pacific Northwest singer/songwriter creates the musical equivalent of a candlelit kitchen with soup on the stove.
+Chris Staples, a Pacific Northwest singer/songwriter, creates the musical equivalent of a candlelit kitchen with soup on the stove.
 His 2016 album, Golden Age, centres around the myth that our pasts are idyllic, and offers a selection of poetic nuggets.
 Key lyric: “How can I say without sounding too cliché that I want to live each day like it’s my last?”
-(From a radiant track called Park Bench.)
+(From a track called Park Bench.)